🌯 Introducing Functional Reactive Programming

 Prep Work

 An FRP system deals in terms of continuous values and discrete events.
-Continuous values are often referred to as Behavior
+Continuous values are often referred to as Behaviors

 wrapped in these contexts.
 For this reason I've been known to call writing FRP code as "advanced burrito making".